alfredhb/alieyen-blaster/documentation/events.md

 ### *onehitko*
 * emitted by a one hit ko powerup when hit.
 This should kill all aliens on the screen.
 (does not affect bosses)

+### *autoaim*
+* emitted by a autoaim powerup when hit.
+This makes the turrets automatically fire at aliens without user input.